TickTeam/guide-tt/ios_app/2_how_to_batch_edit_tasks.md

 ### How to batch edit tasks?

-1.Open TickTick on mobile and tap the option menu in the upper-right hand of the screen.
+1.Open TickTick on your iOS device and tap the option menu in the upper-right hand of the screen.

 2.Tap “Edit”